 Once I Have My Florida MMJ Card, Where Can I Buy Marijuana?

 You or your legal caretaker can buy cannabis products from a licensed medical marijuana treatment center (MMTC) in the state of Florida.
 Currently, there are over 140 operating locations in the state.
 If you don’t live near a physical location, however, most dispensaries offer free delivery across the entire state.
+The main players include Curaleaf, Altmed/MUV, and Trulieve, who dominate the market.

 Once I Have My MMJ Card, Can I Grow My Own Marijuana?